 Golden Vanity was built in 1908 and is available to charter today, with an experienced skipper.
 She is a Mumble Bee which is a class of Brixham Sailing Trawler from the late 19th and early 20th century.

 She has had a varied and interesting past.
-She was built for renowned marine artist, Arthur Briscoe who captured some of the last days of working sail from her decks whilst sailing with his wife, small son and sometimes guest crew and pal author Erskine Childers.
+She was built for renowned marine artist, Arthur Briscoe who captured some of the last days of traditional working sail from her decks whilst sailing with his wife, small son and sometimes guest crew and pal author Erskine Childers.